 Boarding is perhaps an inaccurate term for the personal atmosphere at Winchester.
 Every House here is its own family.
-It is extensive in number (a Winchester house has about sixty boys), and diverse in its influences (Winchester boys are from many countries and their parents from many walks of life).
-Most of all, it is abundant in facilities,
+It is extensive in number (a Winchester house has about sixty pupils), and diverse in its influences (Wykehamists come from many countries and their parents from many walks of life).
+Most of all, it is abundant in facilities, opportunities and professionalism.

-We believe that a great education should be experienced to the full and fullness is what a boarding education offers.
-Full boarding may be a tradition, but in reality, at Winchester, it is a way of life - and we are unashamedly proud of it.
+We believe that a great education should be experienced to the full and fullness is what our boarding experience offers.
+Full boarding may be a tradition, but in reality, at Winchester, it is a way of life.

-Throughout the day, the Housemaster and other adults in the house are in regular contact with the boys - at breakfast, lunch and dinner, as well as during evening study and before lights out.
-Life in a boarding house allows boys to learn about responsibility and independence within a supportive and well-structured environment.
+Throughout the day, the Housemaster and other adults in the house are in regular contact with pupils - at breakfast, lunch and dinner, as well as during evening study and before lights out.
+Life in a boarding house allows young people to learn about responsibility and independence within a supportive and well-structured environment.

 In a true boarding environment, every academic and extra-curricular opportunity is outside your own front door – not a car ride, a bus or a train journey away.
 And, when you arrive at your destination, an expert will be there to greet you, for almost all of Winchester teachers are also boarders.
 They too live on site.

 On Sunday after morning Chapel, Roman Catholic Mass, or Faith Circles, pupils go home if they like.
 Many choose to spend Sunday at school, enjoying the opportunities on offer.
 This is a consequence of the school’s extensive recreational facilities and lively community of friends.
 It is also a testament to how at home pupils feel.

 There are two Exeats (long weekends which run from Friday lunchtime to Sunday evening) per term, that provide for time at home with family.
 In addition to the regular Exeats, pupils can also spend one further Saturday night at home per term.